narthia/jira-client/README.md

 });

 // Use 'as' in opts for Forge-specific options
-// In Atlassian Forge apps, you can specify the permission context for API requests.
+// In Atlassian Forge apps, requests are made as the user by default.
-// By default, requests are made as the user.
-If you want to perform the request as the app (with app-level permissions),
+// If you want to perform the request as the app (with app-level permissions),
 // pass opts: { as: "app" }.
-This is useful for operations that require app-level access or automation. const issueForge = await client.issue.get({
+// This is useful for operations that require app-level access or automation. const issueForge = await client.issue.get({
   pathParams: { issueKeyOrId: "PROJ-123" },
   opts: { as: "app" },